Is Pool a Sport or a Game? Unveiling the Truth Behind Billiards

 Maintaining proper posture and executing shots demand muscular endurance and flexibility, particularly in the arms, shoulders, and back.

-Supporting Evidence: A study published in the Journal of Sports Sciences highlights that precision sports like pool engage significant muscle groups and require fine motor skills comparable to those used in recognized physical sports.
+Supporting Evidence: A study in the Journal of Sports Sciences highlights that precision sports like pool engage significant muscle groups and fine motor skills similar to recognized physical sports.

 Mental Agility and Strategy